-- (i) All borrowing accounts, including temporary overdrafts, irrespective of size, sector or types of limits, shall be covered in the automated IT based system ('System') for asset classification, upgradation, and provisioning processes.
-A bank's investments shall also be covered under the System. - (ii) Asset classification rules shall be configured in the System, in compliance with the regulatory stipulations. - (iii) Calculation of provisioning requirement shall also be System based as per pre-set rules for various categories of assets, value of security as captured in the System and any other regulatory stipulations issued from time to time on provisioning requirements. - (iv) In addition, income recognition / derecognition in case of impaired assets (NPAs / NPIs) shall be system driven and amount required to be reversed from the income account should be obtained from the System without any manual intervention. - (v) The System shall handle both down-grade and upgrade of accounts through Straight Through Process (STP) without manual intervention.
+36. Coverage of automation: - (1) All borrowing accounts, including temporary overdrafts, irrespective of size, sector or types of limits, shall be covered in the automated IT based system ('System') for asset classification, upgradation, and provisioning processes.
+A bank's investments shall also be covered under the System. - (2) Asset classification rules shall be configured in the System, in compliance with the regulatory stipulations. - (3) Calculation of provisioning requirement shall also be System based as per pre-set rules for various categories of assets, value of security as captured in the System and any other regulatory stipulations issued from time to time on provisioning requirements.

+- (4) In addition, income recognition / derecognition in case of impaired assets (NPAs / Non-Performing Investments [NPIs]) shall be system driven and amount required to be reversed from the income account should be obtained from the System without any manual intervention. - (5) The System shall handle both downgrade and upgrade of accounts through Straight Through Process (STP) without manual intervention.

-(3) The System based asset classification shall be an ongoing exercise for both down-gradation and up-gradation of accounts.
-A bank should ensure that the asset classification status is updated as part of day end process.
-The bank should also be able to generate classification status report at any given point of time with actual date of classification of assets as NPAs / NPIs.
+37. The System based asset classification shall be an ongoing exercise for both downgradation and upgradation of accounts.
+A bank shall ensure that the asset classification status is updated as part of day end process.
+A bank shall be able to generate classification status report at any given point of time with actual date of classification of assets as NPAs / NPIs.

-(4) Exceptions to automation:
+38. Exceptions to automation:

-- (i) Exceptions may be granted from System driven classification in certain circumstances, which are expected to be minimum and temporary.
-These exceptions shall be from automated classification and not from income recognition, asset classification and provisioning norms under these Directions and shall be subject to the conditions specified below. - (ii) A bank shall not resort to manual intervention / over-ride in the System based asset classification process.

-- (iii) In any exceptional circumstance where manual intervention is required to override the System classification, it must have at least two level authorisation.
-Such delegation of powers for authorising the exceptions should be as per the Board approved policy of the bank (by CEO, in case of unavailability of Board) and preferably should be done from the centralised location and suitably documented.
+- (1) Exceptions may be granted from System driven classification in certain circumstances, which are expected to be minimum and temporary.
+These exceptions shall be from automated classification and not from income recognition, asset classification and provisioning norms under these Directions and shall be subject to the conditions specified below. - (2) A bank shall not resort to manual intervention / over-ride in the System based asset classification process. - (3) In any exceptional circumstance where manual intervention is required to override the System classification, it shall have at least two level authorisation.
+Such delegation of powers for authorising the exceptions shall be as per the Board approved policy of the bank (by CEO, in case of unavailability of Board) and preferably be done from the centralised location and suitably documented.
 Further, any such intervention shall have appropriate audit trails and subjected to audit by concurrent and statutory auditors.
-Detailed reports of such manual intervention shall be placed before the Audit Committee / Audit Head (banks having no Board) regularly. - (iv) A bank shall maintain logs for all exceptions i.e. manual interventions / over-rides including, but not limited to, the date and time stamp; purpose/reason; user-IDs, name and designation of those making such manual intervention and necessary account details.
+Detailed reports of such manual intervention shall be placed before the Audit Committee / Audit Head (banks having no Board) regularly. - (4) A bank shall maintain logs for all exceptions i.e. manual interventions / over-rides including, but not limited to, the date and time stamp; purpose

+/ reason; user-IDs, name and designation of those making such manual intervention and necessary account details.
 These logs shall also be stored for a minimum period of three years and not be tampered with during the storage period.
 These logs shall be system generated.

-(5) System Requirements and System Audit:
+39. System Requirements and System Audit: